Bike tires can be a complicated subject. There are three main types of bicycle tires on the market today; clincher, tubeless, and tubular.

 - Clinchers for general riding if you’re looking for an excellent all-around tire that requires the least fuss and expense in maintenance, installation, and repair.
-They’re the cheapest, easy to install, and offer plenty of options across all price points.
+They’re the cheapest, easy to install, and offer many options at all prices.

 - Tubeless for improved comfort and lower rolling resistance.
-The ability to run tubeless tires at lower pressures makes them a more comfortable ride.
+Running tubeless tires at lower pressures makes them a more comfortable ride.

 The tire construction is what sets them apart.
 While both tires have a tread, casing, and sidewall, how they are tied together varies.

 - Clincher tire is made up of 2 separate pieces.

 - Tire casing wraps around the bead, usually constructed of steel or kevlar.
 The bead then hooks into the rim.

 - Inner tube is placed inside the tire and then mounted to the rim before being fully inflated.
 The tire cross-section is shaped like a U. A bead is built into each end of the U and circumvents the tire.

 - Tubeless tires are similar to automobile tires.
 They consist of a beaded tire with no tube attached to the rim.
 The air is held into the tire by applying a liquid sealant.